 - classic, which focuses on the history and heritage of local destinations

 - active, which typically involves hiking, paddling, or cycling, and

 - discovery, which ranges from cooking classes to painting workshops.

 Each morning, we had traveler's choice of an excursion that was included in the price of the cruise.
 On two afternoons we were sailing.
 On the other afternoons, we could purchase an additional tour or explore freestyle.

 The word active and the image of river cruising don't typically go together.
 Certainly the two other river cruises I've been on have been more about following a guide through a town than being active.

 On this trip I got beyond the port town.
 I saw nature, which makes me happy.
 I only went on gentle hikes as, if you were following me on Instagram, you will know, I sprained my ankle before boarding.
 But still, hiking I did.

 What really makes me happy is cycling, so this traveler's choice was an obvious one.
 I always have a smile on my face when I'm on a bike.
 And, thanks to this trip, I tried an e-bike for the first time.
 Wow!
 They are amazing.
 You still get some exercise but it's as if you are always on a flat surface.
 The bike just gives you enough extra lift to get you up hills and no more.
 And I mean really up hills.
 We rode to a medieval village.
 Medieval towns are either on the water or at the top of a hill.
 This was up a hill and we got there with ease.

 The “choose your own adventure” option is not limited to Avalon Waterways.
-Sister brands Monograms and Globus offer travelers choice in their own way.
+Sister brand, Globus, offers travelers choice in their own way.